 1 in 5 consumers would consider purchasing goods and services from a chatbot.
 Be it food, electronics or apparel chatbots are prompt in handling online orders.

 Chatbots for e-commerce brands are specially designed to:

-- Assist customer during their purchasing journey and help them to make a quick decision
+- Assist customers during their purchase journey and help them with quick decision-making.

-H&M, the renowned clothing brand built a chatbot that asks users questions about their style and offers photo options for users to choose.
-From the collected information the bot creates a fashion profile of an individual user to make clothing suggestions and help in the direct purchases.
+H&M, the renowned clothing brand built a chatbot that asks users questions about their style and offers photo options for users to choose from.
+The collected information is used by the bot to create a fashion profile of an individual user to make clothing suggestions and help in direct purchases.

 The messenger marketing ecosystem has changed for many businesses using chatbots, but the goal remains the same for all i.e. instant and convenient service.
-Outgrow says 80% of businesses are expected to have some sort of chatbot automation by 2020.
+80% of businesses are expected to have some sort of chatbot automation.

 The below marketing use cases have proved to businesses with meaningful conversations and generate revenue.